+4. Functionalism for a post-war international order

 As we have already seen, the end of the war did not bring about the cooperation and consent from the vested interests of the existing order which Laski counted on to provide an environment conducive to a functionalist alternative to federalism.
+As a member, and for a period chair, of the NEC in the 1940s he clashed with Ernest Bevin and the party leader Clement Attlee, who became foreign secretary and prime minister respectively, over British foreign policy after his party’s electoral victory of 1945.
+Laski was profoundly disappointed that such policy was insufficiently radical.
+He continued, albeit sporadically, until his death in 1950 to urge the British left to adopt his internationalism and functionalism.

+Laski’s interest in functionalism had been rekindled by the possibilities that had been presented during the war.
 In 1947, in his article ‘The Crisis in Our Civilization’, he began to reassess the international situation, and reflected on the growing interdependence in international relations.
 ‘A world economy’, he stated, ‘means a world government; and we cannot achieve a world government so long as the operating unit of political administration is the sovereign national state’.
 During the war the Soviet Union and the western powers had, to a significant degree, been able to transcend sovereignty in their common cause.
 Since then, however, the contrasting implications of their economic systems had meant that the difficulties between them disallowed the full cooperation required for such transcendence.
 The genuine world government he advocated would, unlike the United Nations which depended on the sovereign wills of nation states expressing the purposes of their ruling classes, have a parliament through which the direct choice of people could be represented.
 He expressed as follows his view that there was a single realistic way to surmount this problem.

 The one way round what is, otherwise, a grave handicap to any serious move towards world government would seem to lie in the growth of a functional as distinct from a territorial federalism.
 If nation states could agree to pool their interests in certain areas of action, as in a single European railway system, or a single system of aviation for the American continent, if there could be joint ownership and control of electric power, say in the Danubian Valley, or an internationally governed irrigation and power authority in the Middle East, we should begin to think in supranational terms about problems which are not only in themselves supranational, but are rarely capable of being satisfactorily solved if they are dealt with always on the national level.

-Laski’s reference to the Danubian Valley is interesting not least because, at around this time, Mitrany too showed an interest in a functionalist scheme in the valley. did not share Laski’s enthusiasm for world government.
+Laski’s reference to the Danubian Valley is interesting not least because, at around this time, Mitrany too showed an interest in a functionalist scheme in the valley.
+Mitrany was, however, not interested in a plan for electricity but, rather management of the river on a functional basis for all the groups which used it.
+He did not, furthermore, share Laski’s enthusiasm for world government.